Svaha: The Sixth Finger: Plot

-Park learns the scriptures of Dongbanggyo was written by a Kim Pungsa and finds an article about a Buddhist master Nechung Tenpa wanting to meet the founder of Dongbanggyo, Kim Je-seok.
-Park learns that Kim Je-seok made a significant donation to a youth detention centre about 20 years ago.
-He also learns that Kim Je-seok adopted four juvenile delinquents who killed their fathers.
-One of the boys was Kim Cheol-jin.
+Having reviewed the Dongbanggyo scripture Park sent to him, Hae-an explains to Pastor Park and Joseph that while the Dongbanggyo scripture from the Jiguk site in Taebaek is mostly canon, containing edits of early sutras and tantra, it contains a section that he has never seen before.
+He describes this as being written in very symbolic language and discussing demons fighting gods in something like prophecy.
+Pastor Park learns that this non-canon/unapproved section, titled the "Hangma" sutra, was written by a Master (Pung-sa) Kim; he finds an old article about a Tibetan Buddhist master Nechung Tenpa wanting to meet this Master Kim Je-seok, the founder of Dongbanggyo.
+During a meeting with the head monk "the Octopus," Park learns that Kim Je-seok, born in 1899, made a significant donation to a youth detention centre about 20 years ago, but that after 1985 he disappeared to write the Hangma sutra and was almost never seen except by his closest disciples.
+He also learns from that detention center's records that Kim Je-seok adopted four juvenile delinquents who killed their fathers; one of the boys was Kim Cheol-jin.
 Park reasons that three of the boys are dead based on drawings showing them as deities with halos.
 The remaining deity is called Gwangmok.